code-423n4/2023-02-ethos-findings/data/dontonka-Q.md

 index c6810a8..18d6c4e 100644
 --- a/Ethos-Core/contracts/PriceFeed.sol
 +++ b/Ethos-Core/contracts/PriceFeed.sol
-@@ -169,6 +169,9 @@ contract PriceFeed is Ownable, CheckContract, BaseMath, IPriceFeed {
-     ) external onlyOwner {
-         checkContract(_tellorCallerAddress);
-         tellorCaller = ITellorCaller(_tellorCallerAddress);
-+
-+        //@audit (QA) if the contract _tellorCallerAddress is a valid contract, BUT doesn't implement ITellorCaller interface, the call here will still succeed.
-In such case, it would let the Admin to think the tellor is good, while it is not.
-+        //Recommendation: should try it out like in fetchPrice at least with _getCurrentTellorResponse etc., similar as you do above for chainlink, the interface is tested out fetching the price.
-     }

-     // --- Functions ---
 @@ -507,8 +510,8 @@ contract PriceFeed is Ownable, CheckContract, BaseMath, IPriceFeed {
          * future changes.
          *